Power properties of the two-sample test based on the nearest neighbors graph: Introduction

 for some $\sigma^2_0>0.$ Hence, the test that rejects when

 where $z_\alpha$ is the $\alpha$-quantile of the standard normal, is an asymptotically level-$\alpha$ test.
-Traditionally, this is the way the two-sample graph based test is implemented; as a 1-sided test.
+Traditionally, this is the way the two sample graph-based test is implemented; as a 1-sided test.
 However, we will also be considering the 2-sided test i.e. the test that rejects when

-where $z_{1-\alpha/2}$ is the $1-\alpha/2$ quantile of the standard normal.
-This is also asymptotically level-$\alpha.$ Furthermore, we will see that this test has more appealing detection thresholds than the 1-sided version and has matching or better power in most settings we consider.

-The Poissonized set up allows us to use the spatial independence of the Poisson process.
-This allows for much cleaner calculations and proofs, and makes it easier to study the asymptotic behavior of the test statistic.
-This is also the set-up under which the results in \citet{bhattacharya2020detectionthresholds} are proved.
-As $N\to \infty,$ the Poissonized and un-Poissonized settings become increasingly similar and one can derive the theorems for the un-Poissonized setting using the de-Poissonization techniques described in \citet{penrose2007gaussianlimits}.